Climate and Earth's Energy Balance

 Become an energy accountantNow that you have worked through the Global Energy Balance interactive, review the annual Earth's Energy Balance diagram pictured below.

 In order to simplify your accounting, you will break the process of energy flow into three parts.
 Use the diagrams and text below to guide your steps.
 While the process is continuous, and not step-by-step, this activity will help you to separate out the details and create an energy "account."

 Before you start you will need to gather 100 pennies, paper squares, poker chips, Lego, or small cubes to help you with your accounting.
 You will also need 3 colored pencils: red, blue, and orange.
 Once you have the needed supplies, download and print this Energy Balance recording sheet (Acrobat (PDF) 564kB Mar29 13), and a copy of the Energy Balance Instructions (Acrobat (PDF) 2.6MB Mar29 13) PDF file to read as you work through the lab.

 Once you have gathered your materials, you will read a section of the printed instructions and then move pennies representing the energy from one location to the next.

 Begin this activity by gaining an overview of the energy pathways.
 Using the graphic shown above, identify the incoming solar radiation.
 On your printed version of the graphic, color the incoming radiation blue.
 Next, color the arrows representing outgoing radiation red, and the latent and sensible heat arrows orange.
 You have now separated the incoming and outgoing radiation.

 Part 1.
 Incoming Solar Radiation

-Solar energy is constantly moving through space and bathing our planet and its atmosphere.
-The energy that arrives at the top of the atmosphere is either reflected or absorbed.
+Solar energy, in the form of radiation, is constantly moving through space; bathing our planet and its atmosphere.
+The radiation that arrives at the top of the atmosphere is either reflected or absorbed.

 Part 2.
 Surface Energy Budget